JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

-This is a very simple example of how to include transgressive evolution, but some general functions to test for it, on networks with more than on hybrid, are also available.
+This is a very simple example of how to include transgressive evolution, but some general functions to test for it, on networks with more than one hybrid, are also available.

 ## Pagel's Lambda

-One classical question about trait evolution is the amount of "phylogenetic signal" in a dataset, that is, the importance of the tree structure to explain variation in the observed traits.
+One classical question about trait evolution is the amount of "phylogenetic signal" in a trait or in the residuals of a linear relationship, that is, the importance of the tree structure to explain variation in the observed traits (or in the residuals).
-One way of doing measuring that is to use
+One way of measuring that is to use
 Pagel's lambda transformation of the branch lengths [^P99].
 This model assumes a
 BM on a tree where the internal branches are multiplied by a factor λ,